What is spyware?

 The aim of spyware is to gather information about a person or organisation without their knowledge, it may send such information to another entity without the consumer's consent or assert control over a computer without the owner’s knowledge.

 Spyware is mostly used for the purposes of tracking and storing internet users' movements and serving up pop-up ads to users.
-If you have ever visited a company web site and then later on seen adverts for that company on other web pages, then you have seen spyware in action.
+If you have ever visited a company website and later seen adverts for that company on other web pages, then you have seen spyware in action.

 What are the risks?

-On its own, spyware tends to be more of an annoyance than doing any harm.
-However, if there are enough spyware programs on your computer, they could affect its performance or Internet connection.
+On its own, spyware tends to be more annoying than harmful.
+However, if there are enough spyware programs on your computer, they could affect its performance or internet connection.